miso-lims/miso-lims/docs/user_manual/type_data.md

 reverse complement in sample sheets and though the Pinery data export interface.

+In some index families such as 10X Genomics kits, multiple sequences are associated with a single index.
+These are referred to as multi-sequence indices in MISO.
+For these, a demultiplexing name must be provided in addition to the sequences.
+The demultiplexing name is a value that may be used by demultiplexing software in order to identify the indices.

+Index families can be viewed on the Index Families list page.
+To get there, click "Index Families" in the Misc list in the menu on the left side of the screen.
+From here, MISO administrators can create, edit, and delete index families.
+To create a new index family, click the "Add" button in the toolbar at the top of the list.
+To edit an existing index family, click on its name in the list.
+To delete index families, select the ones you wish to delete, then click the "Delete" button in the toolbar at the top of the list.
+An index family can only be deleted if it has not been used by any existing libraries.

 Index families may be archived if they are no longer needed.
 This will prevent them from showing up in the options when creating new libraries.

-Indices can be viewed on the Indices list page.
-To get there, click "Indices" in the Misc list in the menu on the left side of the screen.
-The page is broken into tabs for each platform type.
-Modifications to indices and index families can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete indices using the standard interface within the Edit Index Family page.

 {% include userman-toplink.md %}